tau2pi4u/mr_routing/README.md

 ```
 * `./api.sh`
 * If everything has worked, you should have a server running.
 Press CTRL+C to quit.
 * Make a note of the local ip address of your server.
-This can be found by typing `ifconfig`
+This can be found by typing `ifconfig` and should look like `192.168.0.X`.

 ### Arduino
 #### Do this once: